 Australia has maintained an embassy in Dublin since 1946.

 Australia and Ireland have a number of bilateral agreements covering areas such as taxation, social security, extradition, medical treatment for travellers and working holidays for young people.
-Australia and Ireland signed a bilateral social security agreement on 9 June 2005 to give improved social security protection to people who have lived and/or worked in both Australia and Ireland.
-Australia’s extradition treaty with Ireland entered into force in March 1989.
+Australia and Ireland signed a bilateral social security agreement in 2005 to give improved social security protection to people who have lived and/or worked in both Australia and Ireland.

 The Irish were among the first European settlers in Australia and contributed substantially to the development of contemporary Australian society.
 Irish migration has been almost continuous throughout the period of European settlement of Australia.
-Among the very first Irish settlers were 155 convicts from County Cork who arrived in Sydney in 1791.
-In addition to convicts, more than 300,000 other Irish settlers migrated to Australia between 1840 and 1914.
 In the 2011 Census, nearly 2.1 million Australians indicated they had some Irish ancestry.

 Some tens of thousands of Irish people may be visiting Australia at any one time, including through working holiday visa arrangements.